Welcome to the Wellbeing and Pastoral Support Web Page

 We understand that some circumstances may be sensitive and confidentiality will be paramount at all times when you are discussing your child’s needs with us.

 Take a look at the...

-Here are some home activities that can support emotional wellbeing, I will upload something new each week, if there is something in particular you would like to see, or need additional support then please contact us on firstname.lastname@example.org
+Here are some home activities that can support emotional wellbeing, If there is something in particular you would like to see, or need additional support then please contact us on firstname.lastname@example.org

 Back to school : A story about returning to school